zio/zio-sql/README.md

 * **Type-safety**.
 ZIO SQL queries are type-safe by construction.
 Most classes of bugs can be detected at compile-time, shortening your feedback loop and helping you use your IDE to write correct queries.
 * **Composable**.
 All ZIO SQL components are ordinary values, which can be transformed and composed in sensible ways.
 This uniformity and regularity means you have a lot of power in a small package.
 * **Type-inferred**.
 ZIO SQL uses maximal variance and lower-kinded types, which means it features very good type inference.
 You can let Scala figure out the types required for type-safe SQL.
 * **No magic**.
-ZIO SQL does not need any macros or plug-ins to operate (everything is a value!), and it works across both Scala 2.x and Scala 3.
+ZIO SQL does not need any plug-ins to operate (everything is a value!), and it works across Scala 2.x.
 Optionally, Scala schema can be created from database schemas.

 ZIO SQL can be used as a library for modeling SQL in a type-safe ADT.
 In addition, ZIO SQL has a JDBC interface, which utilizes the type-safe SQL ADT for interacting with common JDBC databases.